mehditeymorian/Sample-Go-API/README.md

-#Internet Engineering Homework
+# Go API
-Write API for a vendor with non-persistent and persistent database.
+Write API for a vendor with non-persistent and persistent database. this was one of the internet engineering lecture homeworks.
+[Link to Homework Description](https://github.com/mehditeymorian/Sample-Go-API/blob/master/hw4.pdf)